What Actually Happens During A Stroke?

 The effects of a stroke may vary depending on which area of your brain was deprived of oxygen, and for how long.

-The size of the stroke can also determine the type of effects experienced.
+The size of the stroke can also determine the symptoms.

 For instance, a small stroke may only cause minor effects, such as temporary limb weakness.